jabranham/personal-website/content/post/using-pandoc-import-from-word.md

 [^3]: If you're reading this and know of a better way to deal with comments from Word in latex, please let me know!

 [^5]: To keep track of this, I put a git "tag" on the version I send when I send it.
 Since tags can't share names, I also put a number.
 So a tag may look something like, "Smith-1".
-Also not that if you want to actually run this on your machine using the repo I'm talking about, you'll need to provide a bib file and change the reference in the tex document.
+Also note that if you want to actually run this on your machine using the repo I'm talking about, you'll need to provide a bib file and change the reference in the tex document. *Update* - if pandoc yells at you, you may need to update pandoc or pandoc-citeproc.
+Be sure that you're running the most recent version.

+[^6]: There are other ways to do this so that you don't make a whole new file from your paper - using git branches, for example, could do the trick.
+This would keep your git repo history a bit cleaner as you don't be adding (then deleting later) what is essentially the same paper.
+But for simplicity's sake we'll just commit a whole new file here.